ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/skipping_tests/index.md

 Our feature will work like this: whichever guardian is added first is the primary guardian.
 In `test_player.py` we add `test_primary_guardian`, with the mark already in place:

-`embed:tutorials/visual_pytest/skipping_tests/test_player03.py`
+`embed:tutorials/visual_pytest/skipping_tests/test_player.py`

 Now time for the implementation.
-We're doing this as a Python "property", so add the following:
+We're doing this as a Python "property", so add the following in `player.py`:

+`embed:tutorials/visual_pytest/skipping_tests/player.py`

 ### Tip